thhapke/generator-di-pyoperator/README.md

 ### Local SAP Data Intelligence Operator deployment

+For developing the operators locally you do not need a git repository.
+I have created a personal gitHub repository for all my custom operators that I clone.
+Most of the python-IDEs might have an integrated git and a remote repository integration, at least VSCode and PyCharm does.

 0. Create Git - Repository <project>
 1. Clone repository locally or make project directory <project>
 2. ```cd project````